nostromo-1/robotic-car/README.md

 * For the audio amplifier: a LM386 integrated circuit, an 8 ohm small speaker and some resistors and capacitors.
 The schematics are in https://github.com/nostromo-1/robotic-car/blob/master/schematics/Esquema-coche%20ampli.pdf.
 The audio signal is taken from the GPIO, it does not use the audio output jack, so it also works on a Raspberry Pi Zero.

 ##Software
 The robot runs on raspbian, I have tested it on the releases from mid 2016.
-It is programed in C. It makes use of the [pigpio library] (http://abyz.co.uk/rpi/pigpio/) for GPIO access.
+It is programmed in C. It makes use of the [pigpio library] (http://abyz.co.uk/rpi/pigpio/) for GPIO access.
 It also needs the bluetooth and alsa libraries.
-The program avoids active loops in order to use light use of CPU.
+The program avoids active loops in order to make a light use of CPU.
 Its CPU usage is about 7% (which is due to pigpio).
 It makes use of event loops and semaphores in order to avoid active loops.

 The following packages need to be installed (`sudo apt-get install`):
 * libbluetooth-dev